Deafness and hearing loss

 Officially recognizing national sign languages and increasing the availability of sign language interpreters are important actions to improve access to sign language services.
 Human rights legislation and other protections can also help ensure better inclusion for people with hearing loss.

-WHO assists Members States in developing programmes for primary ear and hearing care that are integrated into the primary health-care system of the country.
+WHO assists Members States in developing programmes for hearing care that are integrated into the primary health-care system of the country.
 WHO’s work includes:

-- technical support to Member States in development and implementation of national plans for primary ear and hearing care;
+- providing technical support to Member States in development and implementation of national plans for hearing care;

-- providing technical resources and guidance for training of health-care workers on primary ear and hearing care;
+- providing technical resources and guidance for training of health-care workers on hearing care;

 - developing and disseminating recommendations to address the major preventable causes of hearing loss;

-- raising awareness about the level, causes and impact of hearing loss as well as the opportunities for prevention, identification and management;
+- undertaking advocacy to raise awareness about the prevalence, causes and impact of hearing loss as well as opportunities for prevention, identification and management;

 - collating data on deafness and hearing loss to demonstrate the scale and the impact of the problem; and